wishawa/wishawa.github.io/content/posts/thread-scoped-async/index.md

 ---

 The future **x** is now waiting for the spawned task of `fut_1` to complete.
-In the sync version, this step would involve looping until the thread completes.
+In the sync version, we would loop until the threads complete.

 In async Rust, running an idle infinite loop for a long time is a bad idea.
 It "blocks the executor".
 Instead of looping, our future **x** must pause and wait to be polled again once the spawned tasks have completed.